 Daniel held my hand.
 “Watch your step.”

 If only we had a light.
-The darkness overwhelmed me now that the transformers had blown.
-There wasn't even emergency lighting.
-At least the bombs had stopped and the ground was still.
-The only significant light came from fires burning in the distance that revealed falling, shadowy embers.
+The darkness seemed blacker now that the transformers had blown.
+There wasn’t even emergency lighting.
+At least the bombs had stopped.
+The only significant light came from fires burning in the distance.
+Shadowy embers floated from the sky.

 Careful where you step,” Daniel warned.
 “There could be bombs lying on the ground that didn’t explode.”